-Most nursing programs include standardized testing as a program and end-of-course evaluation method.
+Most nursing programs include standardized nursing exams as a program and end-of-course evaluation method.
 After completion of standardized exams, many programs adhere to strict remediation policies with limited focus on preparing students for standardized exams.
 Making sure students are studying for these exams ahead of time is essential to their learning, ultimate success, and should be an important part of any nursing program.

 When students understand and can apply the course content, they should perform well on standardized exams.
 It is the responsibility of nursing faculty to make sure students have all the tools and instruction necessary to be prepared for professional practice.
 Faculty are accountable for ensuring diagnostic content aligns with the course material.
-Because faculty are responsible for safeguarding student success prior to taking a standardized exam, it is imperative that faculty stress the importance of preparing for standardized exams early in the nursing program.
+Because faculty are responsible for safeguarding student success prior to taking a standardized nursing exam, it is imperative that faculty stress the importance of preparing for standardized exams early in the nursing program.
 This approach can decrease anxiety and stress for both students and faculty.

 The most common practice in nursing education today is to deliver all the course content, administer the standardized exam, and remediate, excluding exam preparation.
 By shifting nursing education to include preparation for standardized exams in policies, students would approach the exam with more confidence.
 A comprehensive approach for standardized testing that includes preparation and remediation throughout the curriculum should be a best practice.